 Though Canadian troops got a late start on their beach landing, they ended their day ahead of the American and British divisions on the four other beaches.

-If you only have one day in Normandy, make the most of it–check out this post on the best D-Day sites to visit if you’re short on time here.
+If you only have one day in Normandy, make the most of it–check out this post on the best D-Day sites to visit if you’re short on time.
+And don’t miss this post on How to Choose the Best D-Day Beach to Visit.

 Visiting Juno Beach Normandy today